*comes over, sits down in backwards chair* So you've decided to become a Milwaukee Bucks fan.

 Has Deer District always been like this?

 HA!
-You think you're amazed by the ecstatic sights of Deer District this postseason?
-Less than five years ago, the place that is now a global destination and inspirational image of communal joy was a parking structure, some abandoned buildings and gravel.
+You think you were amazed by the ecstatic sights of Deer District last postseason?
+Just imagine being a local considering, less than five years ago, the place that is now a global destination and inspirational image of communal joy was just a parking structure, some abandoned buildings and gravel.

 Why the crazed Bobby Portis love?